jhpyle/docassemble/_docs/objects.md

 [relative module name].
 The `.` at the beginning means "in the current package."
 You could also have written `docassemble.cooking.objects`.
-The [relative module name] works so long as the interview file is in the same package as the module.
+The [relative module name] works so long as the DALang file is in the same package as the module.

-By the way, there is way to write the `summary()` method that is more friendly to other interview authors:
+By the way, there is a way to write the `summary()` method that is more friendly to other Steward developers:

 {% highlight python %}
 from docassemble.base.core import DAObject